)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 It’s crucial to maintain at least the minimum amount of coverage.
 Failure to do so can result in fines, license suspension, and more.
-Here’s what you should know about auto insurance requirements and average costs in Massachusetts.
+Here’s what you should know about car insurance requirements and average costs in Massachusetts.

 Massachusetts car insurance requirements